 - Catastrophic Plan: You have to pay 100% of a set amount of money called the deductible before the plan’s coverage kicks in.

-Cost: Generally in the marketplace cost of plans can be varied.
+Generally, in the health insurance marketplace Florida, the cost of plans can be varied.
 It depends on your age, the number of people in your family, where you live, and your tobacco use.
 But they do not take extra charge from you for your sex and a pre-existing health condition.

-In the insurance marketplace following factors should know to choose a plan
+In Florida, health insurance marketplace following factors should know to choose a plan

 CCopay: You will have to pay a set amount for a health care service, such as a doctor visit.